SFD-700 Multi Host Floppy Disk Controller

 Another issue is actual programming of the 26CV12, no recent modern programmers, such as the TL-866 II or similar will program them.
 I thus had to design an adapter and modify the TL-866 configurations to allow programming.

 The 26CV12 is responsible for decoding I/O addresses to create selects for the various Floppy logic components along with the BUS tri-state buffer activation.
-It also registers memory mapping logic via the Out 0xE0:0xE6 registers which determine wether any connected firmware ROM will be enabled or disableld.
+It also registers memory mapping logic via the Out 0xE0:0xE6 registers which

 The second GAL is a 16V8 as used on the SFD-800 card albeit repurposed in this design to decode and enable the firmware ROM when used within an MZ-80A/MZ-1200/MZ-700 machine.
-A set of jumpers, connected to this GAL, determine which host the card will be installed within.
+A set of jumpers, connected to this GAL, determine which host the card will

 The GAL code is still under development and will be listed below in due course.